 Intro

-Supplying useful energy services (for heating and cooling our homes, cooking, illumination, transport and manufacturing) increases our everyday comfort, but it also leads to negative health and environmental impacts throughout the supply chain.
-The amount of energy we consume and the way in which we produce it (the energy mix) determine the type and magnitude of the pressures associated with energy use.
+Supplying useful energy services (for heating and cooling our homes, cooking, illumination, transport and manufacturing) increases our everyday comfort, but it also leads to negative health and environmental impacts throughout the entire chain of activities.
+The type and magnitude of pressures associated with our energy system stem from our amount of energy consumption and the mix of energy sources to supply this consumption.
 Currently, across the EU, fossil fuels still supply most energy services, contributing to climate change and other health and environmental pressures, such as poor air quality.

 While not impact free, renewable energy sources support national and EU efforts to mitigate harmful emissions of greenhouse gases and other pollutants linked to burning fossil fuels for energy purposes.
 Replacing fossil fuels with renewables helps overall to lower such pressures.

-To prevent the atmosphere from warming by more than 1.5 °C, rapid, far-reaching and unprecedented changes in all aspects of society are necessary, starting with the energy system.
-The EU and the Member States have already set targets for 2020 and 2030 for the minimum share of renewable energy in gross final energy consumption.
+To prevent the atmosphere from warming by more than 1.5 °C, rapid, far-reaching and unprecedented changes in all aspects of society are necessary, starting with the energy sector.
+The energy system is the primary contributor to greenhouse gas emissions.
+Therefore, addressing the challenges in the energy sector is of paramount importance to mitigate the impacts of climate change and work toward a more sustainable future.
+The EU [MT1] and the Member States have already set targets for 2020 and 2030 for the minimum share of renewable energy in gross final energy consumption.
 The European Green Deal is an ambitious EU roadmap and a policy framework for actions to put Europe on a firm path towards sustainability by 2050.
 In this context, and in line with international obligations assumed under the Paris Climate Agreement, the European Climate Law enshrines the objective of enabling the EU to become climate neutral by 2050 and ups the ambition level for 2030 on climate mitigation and decarbonising the energy system.

 Introduction